If you are interested in science and the environment a career as a soil scientist could be for you

-- the ability to plan and conduct research and carry out experimental practical work;
+- the ability to plan and conduct research and carry out experimental practical work

-- logical thinking;
+- logical thinking

-- competence in data collection and analysis;
+- competence in data collection and analysis

-- communication skills, oral and written;
+- communication skills, oral and written

-- the ability to identify and solve problems;
+- the ability to identify and solve problems

-- presentation and report-writing skills;
+- presentation and report-writing skills

-- the ability to work independently as well as in a team;
+- the ability to work independently as well as in a team

-- IT skills;
+- IT skills

-- an understanding of health and safety in the workplace.
+- an understanding of health and safety in the workplace

-Field workers are normally required to hold a full, clean driving licence.
+- a full, clean driving licence.

 Try to gain as much related experience as possible through coursework and vacation or voluntary work, particularly in practical, soil-related field work, such as sampling and surveying, or laboratory work.

-- environmental protection and management;
+- environmental consultancy

-- education and research;
+- public education centre